taruma/agen-uma/README.md

 - **[Pixel Dreamer](/Pixel-Dreamer.md):** An expert AI-driven music video creation agent specializing in conceptual aspects of AI visual content creation for music videos.

+- **[English Buddy](/English-Buddy.md):** A versatile AI assistant that acts as both a translator and English language advisor, providing translation options and language improvement tips.

 ---

 ## Usage